Dec 28, 2022 - Health + Traits

 If you’re adopted or donor-conceived, your family health history might be limited or take more time to collect.
 This is where other information, like that from 23andMe, can help fill in gaps for adoptees and others.
 Access to a more complete and accurate family health history is important to many people.
 In fact, it can be the main reason some, including adoptees and those who are donor-conceived, decide to start searching for DNA relatives.

 A family health history gathers information about genetics, lifestyle, and environment in one place.
 Learning more about the medical history of your close relatives can give you insights into what conditions could be common in your family and can help you make healthier choices.
 Just remember to talk to a healthcare professional before making any changes.
-Learn more about genetic counseling and how genetic counselors at 23andMe are working at a broader level to help.
+Learn more about genetic counseling and how genetic counselors at 23andMe work at a broader level to help.

 How can using 23andMe help?

-Check it out here.
 Not yet a customer?
 Find out more here.

 Need some help jogging your memory or a list of conditions to take to family?